Art That Evokes Emotions Is Derived From Emotions

 Art is an expression and response to our emotions; it depicts our innermost thoughts through an aesthetic experience.
 A person’s innermost feelings are reflected in their art.
 Art is a way of looking at life, which is why people with artistic abilities and knowledge tend to be sensitive and insightful.

-Art and design have grown in popularity because they are expressive of one’s deepest emotions, thoughts and feelings.
-It creates an experience which helps others to achieve clarity or resonate with the artwork on a deeper level.
+Art and design have grown in popularity because they are expressive of one’s deepest emotions, thoughts, and feelings.
+It creates an experience that allows others to gain clarity or connect with the artwork on a deeper level.

 Expressing Feelings Through Art

 The beauty of contemporary art in all of its forms is that it has a specific backstory, which some appreciate while others explore their own creativity.
 You can feel strongly about it and commission an artist to paint it while remaining the mastermind behind it.
 Art derives its value from emotional engagement, and you can choose which emotions you want to be represented by artworks.